aaron-grau/curic/full-stack-project/README.md

     * [Video demo][redux-dev-tools-video]

 Is there something your looking for that's not on the list?
-We have lots of extra readings and videos on other topic in [additional resources][additional-resources].
+We have lots of extra readings and videos on other topics in [additional resources][additional-resources].

 [additional-resources]: ./additional_resources.md